hariharakumar/currency-converter/README.md

+## Currency Converter

-* This application calls bankersalgo API to fetch conversion rate and send an email with conversion value
+* This application calls bankersalgo API to fetch conversion rate for a given currency and send an email with conversion value

 * Service used for currency conversion : https://bankersalgo.com/account/